sheharyaar/sheharyaar/README.md

 </head>
 <p align="center"> <img src="./banner-tatakae.jpeg" alt="wall"/></p>

 Hey there!
 This is Shehar Yaar.
-A fourth-year undergraduate student at IIT Kharagpur. <br/>
+A fifth-year (as of 2024-25) undergraduate student at IIT Kharagpur. <br/>
 I have knowledge and experience in Web Development, Software Development, Computer Networks and Distributed Systems. <br/>

 <!--